reimagined/resolve/docs/basics/frontend.md

 - **viewModelName** - the name of a View Model to bind to
 - **aggregateIds** - an array of aggregate IDs for which to obtain data

-A component connected to a View Model can access the View Model data through the **data** prop:
+A component connected to a View Model can access the View Model data through the **data** prop.